kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 - `pod_start_sli_duration_seconds` is the same or better than before this feature, because CRI does not need to relabel (some) volume mounts.

-All the other metrics above mostly indicate that *user* has made a mistake and use the same volume in two Pods with the same SELinux context.
+All the other metrics above mostly indicate that *user* has made a mistake and use the same volume in two Pods with the same SELinux label.
 This did not work even before this KEP (except for the case where two pods use different subpaths), now it's just more obvious.
 IMO we can't base SLO on this.